-10. EARNINGS PER SHARE
+9. EARNINGS PER SHARE

 Earnings per share ("EPS") for common stock is calculated using the two-class method required for participating securities.
 Basic EPS is calculated by dividing net income (loss) available to common stockholders by the weighted-average number of common shares outstanding for the period, without consideration for common stock equivalents.
-Diluted EPS is computed by dividing net income (loss) available to common stockholders by the weighted-average number of common shares outstanding for the period and the weighted-average number of dilutive common stock equivalents outstanding for the period and the weighted-average number of dilutive common stock equivalents outstanding for the period determined using the treasury-stock method.
+Diluted EPS is computed by dividing net income (loss) available to common stockholders by the weighted-average number of common shares outstanding for the period and the weighted-average number of dilutive common stock equivalents outstanding for the period determined using the treasury-stock method.
 For purposes of this calculation, common stock equivalents include common stock options and are only included in the calculation of diluted EPS when their effect is dilutive.

-To calculate EPS for the three months ended March 31, 2022, net income available to common stockholders was not allocated between Class A and Class B common stock since there was no issued and outstanding Class B common stock as of March 31, 2022.
+To calculate EPS for the three and six months ended June 30, 2022, net income available to common stockholders was not allocated between Class A and Class B common stock since there were no issued and outstanding shares of Class B common stock as of June 30, 2022.

-To calculate EPS for the three months ended March 31, 2021, net income available to common stockholders was allocated as if all the income for the period were distributed to common stockholders.
+To calculate EPS for the three and six months ended June 30, 2021, net income available to common stockholders was allocated as if all the income for the period were distributed to common stockholders.
 The allocation was based on the outstanding shares per common share class to the total common shares outstanding during each period giving effect for the 1 for 5 reverse stock split.
-The Company's Articles of Incorporation require that the distribution of net income to Common Shares be adjusted to give effect for Class A stock splits.
+The Company's Articles of Incorporation require that the distribution of net income to Common B stockholders be adjusted to give effect for Class A stock splits.
 Therefore, the income allocated to Class B common shares was calculated based on their 20% per share equivalent to Class A common shares.